mattstratton/quiche-anon/content/host/matt.md

 Twitch = "mattstratton"
 Hide = ""
 +++
-Matt Stratton is a solutions architect at Chef, where he demonstrates how Chef’s automation platform provides speed and flexibility to clients’ infrastructure.
-He is devoted to concepts like Continuous Delivery and Infrastructure as Code, and his license plate actually says “DevOps”.
-He lives in Chicago and has an unhealthy obsession with Doctor Who, Firefly, and Game of Thrones.
-And whiskey.
+Matt Stratton lives in the Chicagoland area and has three awesome kids, whom he loves just a little bit more than he loves *Doctor Who*.
+He is currently on a mission to discover the best phở in the world.